utdata/rwd-mastery-assignments/workbench-tutorials/README.md

 In the [Introduction to Data Journalism](https://app.workbenchdata.com/courses/intro-to-data-journalism) lessons, you'll work through all of them

 - **First story (5 mins).** At the end of this module, choose the </> button and set it to Public.
 Copy the embed code and save it to turn in with this assignment.
+- **Finding the largest CO2 producers (5 mins)**.
+At the end of this module, copy the CSV file and save it to turn in.
+- **Column and line charts (5 mins)**.
+Make sure you choose at least 5 countries (or all of them!).
+Choose the </> button and set it to Public.
+Copy the embed code and save it to turn in with this assignment.